Connect with us

 The newly opened Eng Patrick Mfugale Flyover in Dar es Salaam.
 PHOTO | COURTESY

-The launch of Tazara Flyover on September 27 was marked with excitement as Dar es Salaam residents welcomed Tanzania’s first ever viaduct, now known as Eng Patrick Mfugale Flyover.
+The September 27 launch of the Tazara Flyover sparked excitement as Dar es Salaam residents welcomed Tanzania’s first viaduct, now named the Eng Patrick Mfugale Flyover.

-Business temporarily came to a standstill at the junction of Nyerere and Mandela roads in Tazara area as thousands of citizens gathered to witnesses the official inauguration of the 425-metre flyover by President John Magufuli.
+Business temporarily came to a standstill at the junction of Nyerere and Mandela roads in the Tazara area as thousands of citizens gathered to witness the official inauguration of the 425-metre flyover by President John Magufuli.

 President John Magufuli (left) with Eng Patrick Mfugale